Extra Sauce

 Extra sauce is how I like my pizza and also how I fall in love.
 Extra sauce is for sopping, dunking, and licking off your plate.
 Licking off your fingers.
 It is a tiny demand for freedom and hedonism.
 Life has told you this is the amount of joy you get, and you say: That is simply not enough.

-Told with both uproarious humor and tremendous insight, Extra Sauce is for anyone who yearns to embrace their whole self, who loves with abandon, and who eats with gusto.
+Told with uproarious humor and tremendous insight, Extra Sauce is for anyone who yearns to embrace their whole self, who loves with abandon, and who eats with gusto.

 Read more